Critlist/witskit/docs/index.md

 ## Why Use It?

-- You get the full WITS symbol database, not someone's half-finished Excel copy
+- You get the full WITS symbol database.
 - CLI lets you find, filter, and explore symbols without opening the spec
 - Works in both metric and FPS
 - Production-ready SQL storage for time-series drilling data analysis
 - Query historical data with time filters, symbol selection, and export to CSV/JSON
 - Modular and testable, built with real-world telemetry in mind
-- Type-checked with `pydantic`, so your data actually means what you think it does
+- Type-checked with `pydantic`

 ## Getting Started